jokester/Dockerfiles/Readme.md

     - not working: Oracle JRE does not support alpine
 - [fluentd-central](obsolete/fluentd-central)
     - not working: may revive it when I found a better solution
+- [letsencrypt](letsencrypt) a one-shot container to apply Let's Encrypt certificates, with DNS challenge
+    - not updating and using it myself. please consider [adferrand/letsencrypt-dns](https://hub.docker.com/r/adferrand/letsencrypt-dns/) instead.

 ### License